uunlu/bojanv91.github.io/Snow/_posts/2015-10-24-opinionated-request-response-with-metadata-every-day-use-with-aspnet-webapi.md

         ]
     }

-I'll leave it to yourself, dear reader, how smart your client apps can be with this just enough metadata.
+I'll leave the rest to yourself, dear reader, how smart your client apps can be with this 'just enough' metadata.

 ### Response: Error